Why Use a JavaScript Framework

 13 Jul 2019

 Recently, I was asked why using a framework or library like React, Angular, or Vue.js is better for building web apps than vanilla JavaScript.
-Here are my thoughts:
+Here are the reasons I keep coming back to.

 Frameworks and libraries provide battle-tested solutions to common problems

-Server-side rendering, templating, and routing are a few challenges you may encounter when building an application.
-The good news is, these problems are not new.
-Framework developers have spent thousands of hours working on these problems, so you don’t have to.
-Their solutions are battle-tested and have gone through rounds of testing and bug fixes to ensure performance, reliability, and browser compatibility.
-So, why not stand on the shoulders of giants?
-By using a framework or library, your team can focus on delivering valuable features instead of reinventing the wheel.
+Server-side rendering, templating, and routing are just a few challenges you’ll face when building an application.
+These problems aren’t new.
+Framework developers have spent thousands of hours solving them, so you don’t have to.
+Their solutions are battle-tested for performance, reliability, and browser compatibility.
+Why reinvent the wheel when you can stand on their shoulders and spend your time on features?

 Frameworks guide best practices for security

-Many frameworks provide a layer of protection against cross-site scripting (XSS).
+Many frameworks offer a layer of protection against cross-site scripting (XSS).
 For instance, React uses automatic escaping to prevent developers from rendering untrusted HTML in the DOM.
-It’s not bulletproof but it means that a developer with no knowledge of XSS is less likely to shoot themselves in the foot.
+It’s not bulletproof, but it means a developer with no security background is less likely to shoot themselves in the foot.

 Frameworks guide best practices for accessibility

-In addition to written guidelines, most frameworks provide plugins or tooling to improve accessibility.
-For example, Create React App comes with an eslint config that checks your code for common accessibility issues.
-While this doesn’t guarantee AAA accessibility, it at least points developers in the right direction.
+In addition to written guidelines, most frameworks provide tooling to improve accessibility.
+Create React App, for example, ships with an eslint config that checks your code for common accessibility issues.
+It doesn’t guarantee AAA accessibility, but it nudges developers in the right direction.

 React a11y Guidelines